amelielabs/amelie-docs/content/sql/ddl/users/create.md

 complex multi-tenancy logic — each user/agent gets its own fully isolated relational database by default.

+[CREATE TOKEN](/docs/sql/ddl/users/create_token) can be used to generate a new authentication token for a user or agent.

 [GRANT/REVOKE](/docs/sql/ops/grant) allows to share relations with other users or agents or restrict access to the database.